kaycebasques/prototypes/pw/cmake/rpc/README.md

 the `host` backend), which listens on a TCP socket.
 Communication over the socket uses HDLC framing (`pw_hdlc`).

+All protobufs are generated during the CMake build.

 `pw_console` is the client used for manual testing.
-To allow `pw_console` to interact with the custom `ping.proto` service, the CMake build automatically generates the standard Python protobuf module (`ping_pb2.py`) to `build/generated_python`.
-The `run_console.py` script adds this directory to `sys.path` and passes the module to `pw_system.console` which dynamically builds the RPC client at runtime.

 ### Files